Sports & Social Organiser Post

 We offer employment for a period of just over four weeks.
-Arrival is 10.00 on 11 July and departure is 15.00 on 9 August.
+Arrival is 10.00 on 9 July and departure is 15.00 on 7 August.
 Pay is £1900.00 (one thousand nine hundred pounds) for the duration of the employment.
 Pay for the Senior SSO is £2200.00 (two thousand two hundred pounds).
+The Senior SSO post has been filled for 2016.
 Payment is by cheque at the end of the Course.
 If they wish, staff can be paid a 25% advance by cheque at the end of the first week, to be deducted from the final balance.
 As employment is temporary, we are not at present required to deduct PAYE from British staff at source unless staff advise us that they are ordinarily resident in the UK and, therefore, liable to PAYE.
 Anyone defined as a ‘ student’ for the tax year is not liable to PAYE.
 Deductions will be on a ‘ Week 1/Month 1′ basis.
 NI is deducted at the prevailing rate.

 Suitability and Qualifications